I am more

 Afraid of what?
 Why is there a basic pessimistic tragic assumption.
 Why do we assume its gotta be bad?

 Birth and death are but the same in reverse.
 The body comes into being for a period of time and then ceases to be.
 If consciousness were to pervade beyond death, then it is logical to presume, that it preceded the body before birth as well. however, we are not conscious of anything before birth or after death.
-Therefore this state of consciousness is unique to this span of life.
+Therefore any state of consciousness that is relevant is unique to this span of life.

 Are we more than our body?
 Is there a so-called soul?
 If there was a soul and it existed before birth, and exists after death, there must be a state of being-ness we are unaware of, before and after life.
 However, no one has ever known it.
 Therefore it is quite inconsequential to our current life span. therefore its quite futile and unnecessary to brood over it.